 Start with a neutral base and build from there.

-Then choose one or two accent colors to carry through the home consistently.
-Here are two complete examples:
+Then choose one or two accent colors to carry through the home.
+Two complete examples:

-When these colors appear in the kitchen, the living room, and the bedroom — even in small amounts — the entire home feels intentional.
-Visitors will say it “flows well” without being able to identify exactly why.
+When these colors appear in the kitchen, living room, and bedroom — even in small amounts — the entire home feels intentional.
+Visitors will say it “flows well” without being able to say exactly why.

 Adding Color Through Plants, Art, and Textiles Instead of Paint

-For renters or anyone not ready to commit to painting, color is entirely achievable through objects.
+For renters or anyone not ready to paint, color is entirely achievable through objects.

 Choose one accent color — terracotta, sage green, or navy work well — and let it appear in at least four places across your home.
 A cushion in the living room.
 A plant pot in the kitchen.
 A print on the bedroom wall.
 A soap dish in the bathroom.
-These are small, inexpensive items individually, but together they create the impression of a designed space.
+Small, inexpensive items individually, but together they create the impression of a designed space.

-This approach typically costs $30 to $80 for a full home and has an additional advantage: it is completely reversible and seasonally adjustable.
-Swap a terracotta throw for a deep burgundy one in autumn and the whole home shifts with it.
+This approach costs $30 to $80 for a full home and has an added advantage: it is completely reversible.
+Swap a terracotta throw for a deep burgundy one in autumn and the whole home shifts with the season.

 Mistakes to Avoid When Doing a Budget Home Makeover